 What does this have to do with The Inn at Vaucluse Spring?

-One of the major reasons that Tiffany and Derrick decided to purchase the Inn at Vaucluse Spring in 2015 was the retreat like natural setting here that provides an unspeakable sense of tranquility, peace, and rejuvenation.
+One of the major reasons that Tiffany and Derrick decided to purchase the Inn at Vaucluse Spring in 2015 was the retreat-like natural setting here that provides an unspeakable sense of tranquility, peace, and rejuvenation.
 The Inn at Vaucluse Spring specializes in wellness retreats and programs, providing a calm and relaxing escape.
-Prior to moving to Virginia, Tiffany was a practicing physician in Hawaii for 16 years, specializing in teaching mindfulness to individuals, community groups and corporations.
-She has led mindfulness workshops and retreats for many years in Hawaii and is carrying on that passion here in Virginia at the Inn.
-She will be offering periodic mindfulness classes and short retreats, please be sure to sign up for our newsletter if you are interested in learning about future offerings.
-If there is a particular class you would like to attend and do not see a future date set yet, please contact us and express your interest, as this may help guide the plan for the next group.
-Tiffany is also available to create a custom program for your group or company of up to 30 participants.
+Prior to moving to Virginia, Tiffany was a practicing physician in Hawaii for 16 years, specializing in teaching mindfulness to community individuals, groups, and businesses.
+She additionally specializes in mindfulness for health care workers and organizations and mindful leadership for businesses and corporations of all sizes.
+She has led mindfulness workshops and retreats for many years in Hawaii and is carrying on that passion here in Virginia at the Inn and as a medical director for physician wellness at a large health care system in Virgnia.
+Please be sure to sign up for our newsletter if you are interested in learning about future offerings.
+Tiffany is also available to create a custom program for your group or company.
 The offerings are experiential and intimate, so class sizes are limited.
-Keep a look out for sessions such as:
+Custom larger groups can be arranged.

-- Introduction to Mindfulness: for those who want to learn about mindfulness in a peaceful retreat setting while still having time to play and explore the wonders of the Shenandoah Valley in the afternoon and evenings.
+- Introduction to Mindfulness: learn and practice the core practices of mindfulness in a peaceful retreat setting with ample time to play and explore the wonders of the Shenandoah Valley in the afternoon and evenings.

 - Mindful Communication: strategies for communicating with deep insight and clarity, honesty, and respect for self and others

 - Mindful Communication for Couples: specifically tailored to couples, compassionately exploring patterns that interfere with open communication and practicing and cultivating patterns that enhance intimacy